kylehadam/Phone-Book-Assignment/README.md

 ### Features

 - **Add New Entry**: Users can add a new contact with a first name, last name, phone number (in the format (XXX) XXX-XXXX), and email.
-- **Update Entry**: Users can update an existing contact's details.
+- **Update Entry**: Users can update an existing contact's details in one modal view.
 - **Delete Entry**: Users can delete a contact from the phone book.
-- **Sort Entries**: Entries can be sorted by last name using JavaScript’s native sort, which utilizes **Timsort**.
+- **Sort Entries**: Entries can be sorted by last name, first name, phone number, or email using JavaScript’s native sort, which utilizes **Timsort**.
-- **Search Entries**: Users can search for contacts by first name, last name, or phone number using efficient search techniques.
+- **Search Entries**: Users can search for contacts by first name, last name, phone number, or email using efficient search techniques.
 - **Display Entries**: Entries are displayed grouped by the initial letter of the last name for easy browsing.
 - **Duplicate Detection**: The system detects and prevents the addition of duplicate entries.
 - **Show All Entries**: After a search, users can reset the phone book to display all stored entries.